Get insider access

 A powerful ANC system sets the Bose QuietComfort Ultra Headphones Wireless apart from other picks.
 It can block out more noise than other picks on our list, so they're a good choice if you want to focus on your music at a crowded gym.
 Their app also includes a slider that lets you adjust how much ambient sound you hear, which is nice when you want to stay aware of your surroundings.
 Their control scheme is easy to use and allows you to skip a track or change the volume without using your phone.

-Unlike similar Bose headphones like the Bose QuietComfort Headphones Wireless, they have a virtual surround sound feature that can make your audio feel more immersive.
-They're also the most expensive option on this list and out-price the Beats Studio Pro Wireless; while they have a premium feel and performance, they aren't in everyone's budget for over-ears.
+Unlike similar Bose headphones, like the Bose QuietComfort Headphones Wireless, they have a virtual surround sound feature that can make your audio feel more immersive.
+They're also the most expensive option on this list, including the Beats Studio Pro Wireless; while they have a premium feel and performance, they aren't in everyone's budget for over-ears.

 See our review